Jeremiah C. Sullivan

 Jeremiah Cutler Sullivan (October 1, 1830 – October 21, 1890) was an Indiana lawyer, antebellum United States Navy officer, and a brigadier general in the Union Army during the American Civil War.
 He was among a handful of former Navy officers who later served as infantry generals during the war.

-His family's home, The Judge Jeremiah Sullivan House, in Madison, Indiana stands as one of the oldest in the community, a perfect example of Federal-style architecture.
+His family's home, The Judge Jeremiah Sullivan House, in Madison, Indiana stands as one of the oldest in the community.

 Early life and career

 Jeremiah C. Sullivan was born in Madison, Indiana.
 He was the son of Virginia-born attorney Jeremiah Sullivan, who served as a justice of the Indiana Supreme Court and coined the name "Indianapolis" for the new state capital.
 He was the younger brother of Algernon Sydney Sullivan, New York attorney and founder of the Sullivan & Cromwell law firm.

 Sullivan was appointed to the United States Naval Academy in Annapolis, Maryland, and graduated in 1848.
 He was commissioned as a midshipman and spent the next six years primarily at sea, serving aboard four different vessels, including duty during the Mexican–American War.
 In April 1854, he resigned from the Navy and returned home to Indiana, where he studied law, passed his bar exam, and opened a private practice.